Analysis of Regularized LS Reconstruction and Random Matrix Ensembles in Compressed Sensing

 \section{Results for LASSO Reconstruction}

 In this section we provide the results of the replica analysis for LASSO reconstruction \eqref{eq:CS_Standard_Problem_LASSO} for the ensembles introduced in Definition~\ref{defn:matrix_ensembles}.
-Recall that LASSO is the special case of regularization $\Freg(\vm{x}) = \|\vm{x}\|_{1}$ in the general problem \eqref{eq:CS_Standard_Problem_LS}.
+For simplicity, we let the non-zero elements of the source be standard Gaussian, that is, $\pi(x) = \Gpdf{x}(0;\,1)$ in \eqref{eq:true_sourcesym_pdf_k}.
+Recall also that LASSO is the special case of regularization $\Freg(\vm{x}) = \|\vm{x}\|_{1}$ in the general problem \eqref{eq:CS_Standard_Problem_LS}.
 Replica symmetric ansatz is assumed in the derivations given in Appendices~\ref{sec:Tortho_replica}~and~\ref{sec:eigen_replica}.
 Casual reader finds a sketch of replica analysis along with some generalizations for different choices of the cost function $\Freg(\vm{x})$ in Section~\ref{sec:extensions_and_sketch}.
 Further interpretation of the result and connections to the earlier work in \cite{Rangan-Fletcher-Goyal-2012} are also discussed there.
 After the analytical results, we provide some numerical examples in the following subsection.